The process for editing another person’s poetry

 Note: I have developed the above method of collaborative poetry editing.
 While I have never heard of anyone else using this method, it has worked extremely well for the poets I have worked with.

 My experience in writing and editing poetry

 I have been reading and writing poetry since I was five.
 I wrote books and books of handwritten poetry and stories throughout my childhood.
-I didn’t write poetry for years then studied poetry as part of my Bachelor of Arts (English Literature) degree: this inspired me to start writing poetry again.
-I performed my poems at spoken word events regularly in the 1990s.
-I have been editing other people’s poetry since 2003.
+Later, I studied poetry as part of my Bachelor of Arts (English Literature) degree and was inspired to start writing poetry again.
+I performed my poems at spoken word events regularly in the 1990s and have been editing other people’s poetry since 2000.

-If you would like to speak to me about the methods I use to edit poetry, my rates and/or my experience in editing poetry, please give me a call on 0419 337 824 or send me an email via our Contact Us page.
+If you would like to speak to me about the collaborative method by which I edit poetry, my rates and/or experience in editing poetry, please give me a call on 0419 337 824 or send me an email via our Contact Us page.